srijanrodo/telegram-bots-python-api/README.md

 An extra method, sendLargeMessage is provided which sends longer than the limit imposed by the bot api (4096 characters).
 A longer message is broken into multiple messages by this method.
 Note: This method breaks the message by lines.
 So a long message with no linebreaks won't work.

+The default timeout for request methods is set to 2 seconds.
+This timeout can be changed with the method: setDefaultTimeout(timeout)

 Another class provided here is TelegramEventLoop class which provides a getUpdates based loop and calls functions on receival of particular texts.
 On non-text messages an external handler may be associated.

 Handlers are added with the method: